 - SQLALCHEMY_ECHO: Prints database-related actions to console for debugging purposes.

-Flask-Session is excellent for apps which store user information per session.
-While Flask supports storing information in cookies by default, Flask-Session builds on this by adding functionality and additional methods for where to store session information:
+Flask-Session is excellent for apps that store user information per session.
+While Flask supports storing data in cookies by default, Flask-Session builds on this by adding functionality and additional methods for where to store session information:

 - SESSION_KEY_PREFIX: Modifies the key names in session key/value pairs to always have a certain prefix.